Concerned About Jobs for the 21st Century? What About Retirement?

 Formulating retirement plans in a non-political environment is naïve and unethical and does not serve unsuspecting investors.

-If some intrepid corporations can take a public stand on Trump’s decision to pull out of the Paris climate accord, a small number of retirement planning firms should go public about the impending retirement crisis.
+Suppose some intrepid corporations can take a public stand on Trump’s decision to withdraw from the Paris climate accord.
+In that case, many retirement planning firms should go public about the impending retirement crisis.
 It is not only ethical; it could also be good business.

 Previous articleWhatever Happened to Longevity Annuities?